wangxinyufighting/simple_GRPO/README.md

 We have implemented and are testing these features.
 They will be available soon.

-## 🎉🎉🎉 Authors
+## 🎉🎉🎉 Project Members

-This project is developed by Dr. Jiaqing Liang, Ph.D. student Jinyi Han, and Master student Xinyi Wang at the KnowledgeWorks Lab, Fudan University.
+This project is led by Dr. Jiaqing Liang and Professor Yanghua Xiao from KnowledgeWorks Lab, Fudan University.
+The core development team includes Ph.D. candidate Jinyi Han, Master's student Xinyi Wang, and other contributors.
+We gratefully acknowledge their dedication to this work.

 ## 👏👏👏 Citation